jhf1203/Password-Generator/README.md

 This process is broken down into two parts:  How do we post the password on the page (already provided) and how do we generate the password itself.
 The second function, that generates the password, is what I created.

-First we ensure that the user selects the appropraite criteria to create a valid password, by verifying the character count and character types meet requirements.
+First we ensure that the user selects the appropriate criteria to create a valid password, by verifying the character count and character types meet requirements.
 This is done through a series of prompts and confirms.

 Next, I created four arrays to house the possible selections for each of the four character categories the user could choose:  Upper case letters, Lower case letters, numbers, and special characters.